• Menu

 What benefits may result from MeRT treatment?

-Functional recovery is the primary objective of treatment.
-Results are individual in nature, depending on the initial presenting symptoms.
+Functional recovery is the primary aim of treatment.
+Results are individual, depending on the initial presenting symptoms.

 • Better sleep